microsoftenator2022/MicroWrath/README.md

 # MicroWrath

-New common lib for mods using Roslyn source generation aiming to automate some of the boilerplate required for WotR mods.
+New common lib for WotR mods using Roslyn source generation aiming to automate some of the boilerplate required.